-For these three situations you usually need to submit a request to your lender for PMI to be cancelled earlier than scheduled.
-The requirements to have PMI removed, including the maximum LTV ratio, vary based on the specific details of your request so we review each of these three scenarios in detail below.
+In these situations, you usually need to submit a request to your lender for PMI to be cancelled earlier than scheduled.
+The requirements to have PMI removed, including the maximum LTV ratio, vary based on the specific details of your request so we review each of these three scenarios in detail.

 You paid down your mortgage balance ahead of schedule.
 If you overpay your mortgage and pay down your principal loan balance faster than required, you can request removal of PMI when your LTV ratio reaches 80% based on the original property value when your loan closed.

 For example, if your appraised property value when your mortgage closed is $100,000 and your loan amount is $95,000, your LTV ratio is 95%.
 If you come into extra funds and decide to pay down your mortgage balance by $15,000 six months into your loan, your LTV ratio is approximately 80%.

 Request to Have PMI Removed Based on Your Original Property Value

 At this point, you can request that the lender removes PMI based on the original property value.
 It is important to emphasize that in this situation your PMI cancellation request is based on the original property value, and not the current property value, so you are not required to obtain an appraisal report.

 The lender should be able to quickly process your request by looking at your current mortgage balance and calculating your updated LTV ratio.
 As long as your LTV ratio is 80% or less, the PMI should be removed from your mortgage.

 Request to Have PMI Removed Based on Your Current Property Value